fredbi/go-experiments/go-openapi/README.md

 ### go-swagger

-> My opinion is very much biased by my personal use of the tool and favorite areas.
+> My opinion is very much biased by my personal use of the tool and my favorite areas.
 > As a matter of fact, I've been mostly active with improving the schema to model generation,
-> and by and large very much in the code generation side of this tool.
-Not so much on
+> and by and large I've essentially worked on the code generation side of this tool.
-> the other way around: generating spec from code, which I have never personally used and barely contributed to.
+> Not so much on the other way around: generating spec from code, which I have never personally used
+> and have barely contributed to.

 Let's start with some positive assessment.
-I see many major successes:
+I see many major achievements:

 * Supports _almost_ everything dealing with OAIv2, only fringe use cases remain poorly supported
 * Distributed for many platforms as binary releases and docker images